chanduujjina/JSE_Practice_2025_B1/DesinPatterns.md

 | **Prototype**        | Clones existing objects                              | Object cloning via `clone()`                          |

 ## 🔶 2.
 Structural Patterns
- - These patterns deal with class and object composition — how classes are structured and interact.

 | Pattern       | Purpose                                     | Real-world Java Use Case                               |
 | ------------- | ------------------------------------------- | ------------------------------------------------------ |
 | **Adapter**   | Converts one interface to another           | `InputStreamReader`, `Arrays.asList()`                 |